 - + Foster awareness of the John Walter Museum and ensure the site remains well-connected to the surrounding park. - + Increase picnic opportunities and bookable spaces around the Kinsmen Spray Park and the Grizzly Bear Lodge Playground. - The existing public washroom facilities north of the Kinsmen Club of Edmonton are in poor condition.
-Replace or redevelop the facilities to be inclusive, barrier free, and accessible year round. - + Consider replacement of the boathouse to create a facility that better services outdoor program needs. - + The "lost" space beneath the High Level Bridge is easily accessible from the trail network and could be transformed into a unique amenity space.
-Consider softening the daytime aesthetic of the bridge through vertical planting and murals. - + A space just south of the LRT access road and west of the football field has been used for ceremonies over the past couple of years. - + The retained concrete abutment of the original Walterdale bridge is another "lost" space within the park.
+Replace or redevelop the facilities to be inclusive, barrier free, and accessible year round. - Consider replacement of the boathouse to create a facility that better services outdoor program needs. - The "lost" space beneath the High Level Bridge is easily accessible from the trail network and could be transformed into a unique amenity space.
+Consider softening the daytime aesthetic of the bridge through vertical planting and murals. - A space just south of the LRT access road and west of the football field has been used for Indigenous ceremonies in recent years.
+Work with Indigenous communities to further explore and support this use. - The retained concrete abutment of the original Walterdale bridge is another "lost" space within the park.
 The abutment could be redeveloped as a viewing platform that ties in to the trail network and frames the view of the Walterdale Bridge.

 - The existing ball diamond east of the Kinsmen Club tennis courts presents a unique park redevelopment opportunity.
 Determine the current usage of the ball diamond throughout the year.
-If the field is underutilized, consider redeveloping the site for another passive or active recreation activity. - + Given the existing spray park and large canopy trees, promote Kinsmen Park as a cool-down stop along the River Valley trail network.
+If the field is underutilized, consider redeveloping the site for another passive or active recreation activity. - + Given the existing spray park and large canopy trees, promote Kinsmen Park as a cool-down stop along the river valley trail network.